EthanJWright/vs-tasks.nvim/README.md

 - Enter will open in toggleterm
 - Ctrl-v will open in a vertical split terminal
 - Ctrl-p will open in a split terminal
+- Ctrl-b will run the task in the background

 ### Autodetect